domi-cmd/PSE_Abilium/deliverables/dokumentation/Quick start for developers.md

 All the needed libraries will be installed.
 You can check the specific installations in the `old_setup_script.sh` file.

 ### 15. Input Display Script
-After completion, you will be prompted to input your display script directly into the terminal (you need to enter a name first).
+After completion, you will be prompted to input your display script directly into the terminal (you need to enter `mqtt_opt.py` as the name first).

 ### 16. Complete Script Input
 When done, press `Ctrl+D` two times.